By Nick Hartman

 FDA-approved drugs that contain CBD derived from cannabis, now Schedule V

-Ever since the news dropped that the Food and Drug Administration approved the first cannabis-derived drug Epidiolex, the GW Pharmaceuticals drug which is designed to treat two rare forms of childhood epilepsy using a marijuana compound called Cannabidiol (CBD), we’ve been hearing several comments and inquiries on how these developments will impact employer workplace screening programs.
+Ever since the news dropped that the Food and Drug Administration approved the first cannabis-derived drug Epidiolex, the GW Pharmaceuticals drug which is designed in Hire Image to treat two rare forms of childhood epilepsy using a marijuana compound called Cannabidiol (CBD), we’ve been hearing several comments and inquiries on how these developments will impact employer workplace screening programs.

 CBD is one of the 400+ ingredients found in marijuana and is not psychoactive.
 To date, nearly 20 states have passed laws allowing for the use of a CBD extract, usually in oil form, with minimal tetrahydrocannabinol (THC), and often for the treatment of epilepsy, seizures.